astral-sh/ruff/docs/configuration.md

 Options:
       --fix
-          Attempt to automatically fix lint violations
+          Attempt to automatically fix lint violations.
+Use `--no-fix` to disable --show-source
-      --show-source
-          Show violations with source code
+          Show violations with source code.
+Use `--no-show-source` to disable --show-fixes
-      --show-fixes
-          Show an enumeration of all autofixed lint violations --diff
+          Show an enumeration of all autofixed lint violations.
+Use `--no-show-fixes` to disable --diff
           Avoid writing any fixed files back; instead, output a diff for each changed file to stdout.
 Implies `--fix-only` -w, --watch
           Run in watch mode by re-running whenever files change --fix-only
           Fix any fixable lint violations, but don't report on leftover violations.
+Implies `--fix`.
+Use `--no-fix-only` to disable
-Implies `--fix` --ignore-noqa
+      --ignore-noqa
           Ignore any `# noqa` comments
       --format <FORMAT>